 With the consultation of an advisor, students will take responsibility for planning a curriculum of study that is both broad and specialized.
 Coursework at the doctoral level, even outside of seminars, demands a more active role on the part of the student: rather than simply absorbing information, the student is expected to contribute to the encounter with texts and ideas, to design projects, and to pursue independent study.
+A list of offerings for the current semester can be found on our page on the Fordham website.
 Students must complete at least 66 credits of coursework to earn the PhD, with a minimum accumulative GPA of 3.5.

 The only general requirement is that students must complete a zero credit course, THEO 5015 TEACHING THEOLOGY, before they are permitted to teach courses for the department.
 The department will offer this course at least once every four semesters.